How to Protect Trees? A Reference for Understanding the Status of Protected Status

 FAQs:

-What happens if I conduct work on a tree that is protected without permission?
+What happens if I carry out work on a protected tree without permission?

-Can I contest an TPO Or preservation or TPO?
+Can I appeal an TPO and/or preservation order?

 Can I remove a protected tree?